dsouzaalfred/dsouzaalfred.github.io/_posts/2020-10-04-js-array-methods.md

   - javascript
 share: true
 image:
-  path: /images/react-styling-hero-image.jpg
+  path: /images/a-foodies-guide-to-javascript-array-methods.jpg
-  caption: "JavaScript array methods"
+  caption: "A foodies guide to JavaScript array methods"
 ---
 JavaScript has a lot of built in array methods.
 Let's have a look at some that will help us in our journey with React.
 We will be looking at :
 - [.map()](#array-map)
 - [.filter()](#array-filter)